 According to him, "The produce of the earth-all that is derived from its surface by the united application of labour, machinery and capital is divided among three classes of the community, namely, the proprietor of the land, the owner of the stock of capital necessary for its cultivation and the labourers by whose industry it is cultivated".
 Thus, Adam Smith and Ricardo definition of economics considered economics as 'science of wealth'.
 However, according to Marshall, wealth is just a secondary consideration; the main focus of economic study is on man and his everyday activities.
-According to Alfred Marshall (1922), "Economics is the study of mankind in the ordinary business of life; it examines that part of individual and social actions which is most closely connected with the attainment and with the use of material requisites of well-being".
+According to Robbins, "Economics is the science which studies human behaviour as a relationship between ends and scarce resources which have alternative uses."